Lina Magull

-Lina Maria Magull (born 15 August 1994) is a German footballer who plays as a midfielder for Bayern Munich and the Germany national team.
+Lina Marie Magull (born 15 August 1994) is a German professional footballer who plays as a midfielder for Serie A club Inter Milan.
+She represented the Germany national team until 2024, scoring 22 goals in 77 caps.

 Club career

 Youth career

 Lina Magull started her youth career playing for Hörder SC from 1999 to 2002.
 She spent the next six years with Hombrucher SV where she played in an all-boy team.
 In 2008, she moved in the course of her appointment at the girls' boarding school of the Football and Athletics Association of Westfalia in SuS Kaiserau's youth team C (boys).